bernardfernando/reading-notes-102d5/201/class_8.md

 Read up to “Flex-Flow Shorthand”

-What are some advantages of using flexbox over float?
+# What are some advantages of using flexbox over float?
+Float allows to create layouts by floating elements to the left or right, flexbox to a single axis. axis can be horizontal or verticle.
+Flex box is best used for distributing space for items in the same axis.

-How does this topic connect with your long term goals?
+# How does this topic connect with your long term goals?
+CSS: Essential for making pages beautiful.

 Bookmark and Review
 Learn CSS - Layout